actionhero/actionhero/tutorials/plugins.md

 | - tasks
 | - servers
 | - initializers
-| - scripts
 | - config
+| - public
 |
 | - package.json
 ```

 To create a plugin, create a project with the above structure via `actionhero generate plugin`.
 Note that `actionhero` should be a `peerDependnacy` within your plugin.

 This structure will allow elements to be loaded into ActionHero (we search `/actions` for actions, `/tasks` for tasks, etc)